singha-brother/Security_Notes/Portswigger/Access_Control/labs.md

 ---

-## Lab - 8: User ID controlled by request parameter, with unpredictable user IDs
+## Lab - 8: User ID controlled by request parameter, with unpredictable user IDs (A)

 - found on endpoint with id